 Over-the-counter pain medications are available that you can use to relieve you of the pain temporarily.
 Aside from these, there are toothache remedies that you can make at home including the use of garlic, warm salt water, pepper and salt, onions, and cloves.

 - Garlic.
 Mix garlic powder or crushed garlic with black or table salt, and apply the mixture directly to the affected area.
 You can also chew one or two cloves of garlic.
 Garlic contains antibiotic and other medicinal properties that are used for pain relief.

 - Cloves.
-Grind two whole cloves and mix it with a small amount of vegetable or olive oil.
-Directly apply the mixture on the affected area or dab a cotton ball in the mixture rub it on the infected area.
-You may also mix few drops of the mixture in a half glass of water and use it to rinse your mouth.
+Grind two whole cloves, and mix it with a small amount of vegetable or olive oil.
+Directly apply the mixture on the affected area or dab a cotton ball in the mixture and rub it on the infected area.
+You may also mix a few drops of the mixture in a half glass of water and use it to rinse your mouth.
 Cloves contain antibacterial, anesthetic, antioxidant, and anti-inflammatory properties which are helpful in combatting infection and reducing pain.